Light-Induced Control of Magnetic Phases in Kitaev Quantum Magnets

 For sufficiently broad pump pulses, the Hamiltonian becomes approximately symmetric under discrete time translations $t \to t + 2\pi/\Omega$ near the pulse maximum, with $T=2\pi/\Omega$.
 In this case, Floquet theory permits a representation of the period-averaged transient dynamics in terms of eigenstates of an effective time-independent Hamiltonian and associated eigenenergies, which are defined modulo $\Omega$ due to lack of energy conservation.
-An equivalent frequency domain representation of Floquet theory entails seeking eigenstates of a Hamiltonian $\mathcal{H} = \sum_{mm'} (\hat{H}_{m-m'} + m\Omega \delta_{mm'}) \left|m\middle>\middle<m'\right|$ defined in a product space of the original Hilbert space and the space of periodic functions, with $\hat{H}_m = (1/T) \int_0^T dt ~e^{im\Omega t} \hat{H}(t)$ a Fourier expansion of the Hamiltonian after Peierls substitution [see Appendix A].
+An equivalent frequency domain representation of Floquet theory seeks eigenstates of a Hamiltonian $\mathcal{H} = \sum_{mm'} (\hat{H}_{m-m'} + m\Omega \delta_{mm'}) \left|m\middle>\middle<m'\right|$ defined in a product space of the original Hilbert space and the space of periodic functions, with $\hat{H}_m = (1/T) \int_0^T dt ~e^{im\Omega t} \hat{H}(t)$ a Fourier expansion of the Hamiltonian $\hat{H}_0 + \sum_{\left<ij\right>} \hat{H}'_{ij}(t)$ \cite{supp}.
 Physically, this Hamiltonian describes the ``dressing'' of the original Hamiltonian with absorbed/emitted photons with frequency $\Omega$, in the semi-classical limit of a strong coherent field.